 Disable Transparent Huge Pages (THP)

-Starting in Red Hat Enterprise Linux (RHEL) version 6, so this includes CentOS 6 too, a new default method of managing huge pages was implemented in the OS.
+Starting in Red Hat Enterprise Linux (RHEL) version 6, so this includes CentOS 6 and 7 too, a new default method of managing huge pages was implemented in the OS.
 It combines smaller memory pages into Huge Pages without the running processes knowing.
 The idea is to reduce the number of lookups on TLB required and therefor increase performance.
 It brings in abstraction for automatation and management of huge pages basically.
 Couchbase Engineering has determined that under some conditions, Couchbase Server can be negatively impacted by severe page allocation delays when THP is enabled.
 Couchbase therefore recommends that THP be disabled on all Couchbase Server nodes

 To disable this on a running system temporarily, run the following commands: